mfisher87/BSSw-fellowship-application/application/work-relevant-to-sci-software.md

   NASA Earth Science data in Python.
 Successfully advocated for a community-led governance model.

-* Developer for Sea Ice Index: Software for building a database of sea ice statistics, and generating sea ice imagery and geospatial data files.
+* Developer for Sea Ice Index: Software for generating sea ice imagery, statistics, and geospatial data files.

 * Developer for Images of Antarctic Ice Shelves (NSIDC0102): An ongoing dataset of images of Antarctic ice shelves susceptible to rapid change.

+* Advocacy for developing open source presentations, manuscripts, and educational materials on GitHub.